nlbse2023/issue-report-classification/README.md

 This NLBSE tool competition is on automatic issue report classification, an important task in issue management and prioritization.

-For the competition, we provide a dataset encompassing more than 1.2M labeled issue reports (as bugs, features, questions and documentation) extracted from real open-source projects.
+For the competition, we provide a dataset encompassing more than 1.4M labeled issue reports (as bugs, features, questions and documentation) extracted from real open-source projects.
 You are invited to leverage this dataset for evaluating your classification approaches and compare the achieved results against a two proposed baseline approaches based on FastText and RoBERTa.

 ## Participation

 If you want to participate, you must:

-- Train and tune a multiclass classifier using the provided training set.
+- Train and tune a multiclass classifier using the provided [training set](https://tickettagger.blob.core.windows.net/datasets/nlbse23-issue-classification-train.csv.tar.gz).
 The classifier should assign one label to an issue.
-- Evaluate your classifier on the provided test set
+- Evaluate your classifier on the provided [test set](https://tickettagger.blob.core.windows.net/datasets/nlbse23-issue-classification-test.csv.tar.gz)
-- Write a paper (4 pages max.) describing:
+- Write a paper (4 pages) describing:
   - The architecture and details of the classifier
   - The procedure used to pre-process the data
   - The procedure used to tune the classifier on the training set
   - The results of your classifier on the test set
   - Additional info: provide a link to your code/tool with proper documentation on how to run it
-- Submit the paper by the deadline (see below).
-Email the paper to the tool competition organizers: Rafael Kallis (rk@rafaelkallis.com) and Maliheh Izadi (m.izadi@tudelft.nl)
+- Submit the paper by the deadline (see below). **Email the paper to the tool competition organizers:** Rafael Kallis (rk@rafaelkallis.com) and Maliheh Izadi (m.izadi@tudelft.nl)

 All submissions must conform to the [ICSE’23 formatting and submission instructions](https://conf.researchr.org/track/icse-2023/icse-2023-technical-track).